-There is a poignant and powerful blog entry on the WEAD (We Are Egg Donors) website that I recommend to DSR readers.
+There is a poignant and powerful blog entry on the We Are Egg Donors (WEAD) website that I recommend to DSR readers.
 In it, 31-year-old Leah Campbell writes of her journey from two-time egg donor to Stage 4 Endometriosis patient to infertility patient to single mom through adoption.
-Along the way she experiences feelings of “kinship” with the women she donated to and attempts to contact the two families for a combination of reasons—to let them know about the Endometriosis, which has a genetic component, to connect with them as one infertile woman to another and simply to bridge the unnatural gap that continues to exist between egg donors and recipient families.
-Her efforts to reach them are sadly thwarted by the donor agencies, which she describes as being at one time so solicitous of her well being and now, when she is no longer a donor, unresponsive to her efforts to connect with the families she helped.
+Along the way she experiences feelings of “kinship” with the women she donated to and attempts to contact the two families for a combination of reasons — to let them know about the Endometriosis, which has a genetic component, to connect with them as one infertile woman to another, and simply to bridge the unnatural gap that continues to exist between egg donors and recipient families.
+Her efforts to reach them are sadly thwarted by the donor agencies, which she describes as being at one time so solicitous of her well-being and now, when she is no longer a donor, unresponsive to her efforts to connect with the families she helped.
 Indeed, her agency seems committed to keeping donors and recipients estranged from each other.

 As an infertility counselor who has long believed that donors and recipients should meet and have ways of remaining in touch and as a DSR board member, I read Campbell’s piece with a great deal of interest.
 She has a lot to say and she says it well.
 I would like to comment here on a few parts of Campbell’s blog and again encourage others to read it in its entirety.

-In an ideal world—or at least, my ideal donor world– donors and recipients meet, stay in contact from time to time and keep each other up-to-date on medical events, on the birth of new children in either family (including “donor first cousins”) and they connect with other families created or expanded with the help of the same donor.
-However, my ideal donor world doesn’t seem to exist and in its absence, the DSR is surely the next best thing.
+In an ideal world — or at least, my ideal donor world — donors and recipients meet; stay in contact from time to time; and keep each other up-to-date on medical events, on the birth of new children in either family (including “donor first cousins”); and connect with other families created or expanded with the help of the same donor.
+However, my ideal donor world doesn’t seem to exist — and in its absence, the DSR is surely the next best thing.
 The DSR provides a way for donors and recipients who want anonymity or have been convinced they want it or paired with someone who seeks anonymity to be in touch.

 Reading of Leah Campbell’s frustration and sadness in her efforts to connect with the families she has helped, I wondered if she is among the over 1000 egg donors who have registered with the DSR.
 I hope so.
-Some DSR members need wait a long time for a match but reading Campbell’s despair, I want to encourage her to “hang in there” as of this writing, 11,625 matches have been made, with 44,300 donors, parents and offspring on the website.
+Some DSR members wait a long time for a match, but reading Campbell’s despair I want to encourage her to “hang in there” — as of this writing, 11,625 matches have been made, with 44,300 donors, parents, and offspring on the website.
 If for whatever reason she has not signed on with the DSR, then that should surely be her next step.
-Until we all arrive at the long overdue time that agencies and physicians celebrate kinship in donor conception, the DSR will remain the place to launch and maintain connections.
+Until we all arrive at the long-overdue time that agencies and physicians celebrate kinship in donor conception, the DSR will remain the place to launch and maintain connections.

 So to circle back to where I began, I encourage others on the DSR to read Leah Campbell’s blog.
 She does a lovely job of capturing the fact that a donor’s connection to a recipient family does not end with donation.
 It begins there.